Quick Summary

 Shop Pay, Apple Pay, Google Pay, and PayPal all allow checkout in 1–2 taps for returning customers.
 They bypass the form-filling problem entirely.

 For mobile shoppers especially, these are conversion gold.
 They eliminate the biggest single source of friction.
 Yet many Shopify stores either don't have them enabled, or bury them below the standard checkout form.
+Beyond express payments, the question of guest checkout versus forced account creation is the other major checkout abandonment driver worth addressing.

 Fix it: Enable all express payment options your customers are likely to use.
 Place them at the top of the checkout flow, above the form, not as an afterthought at the bottom.
 On product pages, consider enabling "Buy Now" buttons that go straight to checkout.